timvgaming/linux-wine-everquest/Install-EQAscendant-linux-wine.md

 - OK, that's enough.
 Back to work.
 Open the in-game Options
 - **⚠️ Important:**

   - Click the Display tab.
-On the upper left side of Display options, there is a button that will be either labeled "Switch to Windowed" or "Switch to Fullscreen".
+On the upper left side of Display options, there is a button that will either read "Switch to Windowed" or "Switch to Fullscreen".
 If it reads "Switch to Windowed", do nothing.
 If it reads "Switch to Fullscreen" then click it.
   - The button should now read "Switch to Windowed".
-As you play the game and fiddle with options, never click the button when it read "Switch to Windowed".
+As you play the game and fiddle with options, never click the button when it reads "Switch to Windowed".
 You must always be in Fullscreen mode.
-- Log out and close the game completely.
+- Log out and close the game completely. ❌ **Do not proceed** until the game and Wine desktop have completely closed.

 ⚠️ Note that terminal is not presenting a command prompt.